 Rubber Expansion Joints

 Non-metallic expansion joints have been used in place of the traditional all-metal expansion joints to solve problems caused by the thermal and mechanical stresses generated in complex systems.
-Even though the power generation industry is a main user of rubber expansion joints, the product has found acceptance in many other industries.
+Even though the power generation industry is a main user of rubber expansion joints, the product was found acceptable in many other industries.

 Three reasons to use rubber expansion joints: